shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 #### 5)
 Now we will configure the Event-Driven Ansible Notification as the ServiceNow user we just assigned permissions.
 Navigate to the **All** menu and select **Event-Driven Ansible Notifications -> Properties**.
 In the Webhook Configurations section fill in a Webhook URL and a
 Webhook authorization token if desired.
-The webhook URL should your EDA Controller server plus the port your rulebook webhook will be listening on, for example **http://eda.shadowman.dev:5003/endpoint**
+The webhook URL should the FQDN of your Event-Driven Ansible Controller server plus the port your rulebook webhook will be listening on, for example **http://eda.shadowman.dev:5003/endpoint**

-No MID Server is needed if the webhook url is accessible directly from the running servicenow instance.
-Otherwise fill in a proper MID Server name.
-The machine listening to the webhook requests must be reachable by the MID Server.
+No MID Server is needed if the Webhook URL is accessible directly from the running ServiceNow instance.
+Otherwise, fill in a proper MID Server name.
+Your Event-Driven Ansible Controller server listening to the webhook requests must be reachable by the MID Server.
 To validate the MID Server use the **All** menu and select **MID Servers -> Servers**.
 The selected MID Server must appear on the server list and its Status field must be Up and its Validated field must be Yes.

 Click the **Test Connectivity** button to test the connection from the running servicenow instance to the configured webhook.
 If successful, it will display “Webhook Connection OK”.